danielsauter/rapid-android-development/display.md

 1. Go to the Ketai library website, http://ketai.org/download, and download the latest ```zip``` file.
 2. Extract the file to the ```Documents/Processing/libraries``` folder.
 If the ```libraries``` subfolder doesn't exist in your sketchbook, create it now and put the Ketai folder inside it.
 3. Restart Processing so it can load the newly added library.
 4. Check whether the installation was successful by opening  Sketch&mapsto; "Import Library..."
 Under  Contributed  libraries you should now see the name "Ketai."
-If it doesn't show up in the list, please refer to <!--ref linkend="sec.troubleshooting" -->.
+If it doesn't show up in the list, please refer to {{ book.troubleshooting }}.

 The process for downloading and installing the Ketai library is identical for any other Processing library.